Understanding the Heat Transfer Coefficient of Water: A Deep Dive

 Q4: How accurate are empirical correlations for predicting the heat transfer coefficient?

 A4: The accuracy of empirical correlations varies depending on the specific correlation and the conditions under which it's applied.
 They are generally most accurate within the range of conditions for which they were derived.
-It’s crucial to understand the limitations of any correlation used.
+But it’s crucial to understand the limitations of any correlation used.
 Deviations from these conditions can lead to significant errors.

 Q5: What is the difference between convective and conductive heat transfer in water?